 Bitcoin is a new form of money, and its network has rapidly grown.
-However, Bitcoin's adoption as a Medium of Exchange has been slower than its adoption as a Store of Value.
-However, several economic, cultural, and technological incentives explain why this is the case, and why Bitcoin will be used as a Medium of Exchange in the future.
+While Bitcoin is not yet a universal a Medium of Exchange, economic, cultural, and technological incentives explain why this is the case, and why Bitcoin will be used as a Medium of Exchange in the future.

 Bitcoin mining requires significant electrical energy, accounting for the majority of production and operation costs associated with the Bitcoin Network.